-This Woman Hasn’t Used Money in 17 Years.
-Here’s How She Lives
+This Woman Didn’t Use Money for 17 Years.
+Here’s How She Lived

 Penny Hoarders know the importance of saving money and living frugally.